Miss Indiana

 The Miss Indiana competition is the pageant that selects the representative for the state of Indiana in the Miss America Pageant.

-Elizabeth Hallal of Georgetown was crowned Miss Indiana 2022 on June 18, 2022 at STAR Bank Performing Arts Center in Zionsville.
-She competed for the title of Miss America 2023 at the Mohegan Sun Casino in Connecticut where she placed in the Top 7 along with winning a Preliminary Talent award.
+Kinley Shoemaker of Franklin was crowned Miss Indiana 2025 on June 21, 2025, at STAR Bank Performing Arts Center in Zionsville.
+She competed for the title of Miss America 2026 in September 2025.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss Indiana titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.